Soft, buttery French madeleines. You don't need to make a trip to France to get perfectly baked madeleines.

 My trick for crisp edges and a clear shell pattern

 The best thing to do to get the signature crisp, buttery edges and a distinct shell pattern is to freeze your prepped pan before you fill them to bake.
 Give the pan a thin coating of melted butter and a light dusting of flour.
-Keep the pan in the freezer until you are ready to bake.
+Keep the pan in the freezer until you are ready to drop in the batter and bake.

 This is one of the great debates about this dainty and delicious little treat.
 They're small and often dunked in tea or coffee like cookies sometimes are, but they have the tender airiness of a cake.
 The truth is, they are indeed little cakes.
 If you want to refer to them as cookies though, that's okay.